Fernando21868/cse210-04/README.md

 # Greed Specification

 He who is not contented with what he has, would not be contented with what he would like to have.
+<i>Socrates</i>
-(Socrates) Greed is a game in which the player seeks to gather as many falling gems as possible.
+Greed is a game in which the player seeks to gather as many falling gems as possible.
 The game continues as long as the player wants more!

 Rules: